Which side of the fence am I responsible for?

 Image of a garden fence.

-The first thing to do is check your deeds to see if there are existing boundary agreements on the properties already.
 If not, you can make a new boundary agreement, signed by you and your neighbours.
-Coming to an agreement on garden boundaries can save both you and your neighbours time and avoid any issues in the future.
+Coming to an agreement can save you all some time and avoid any issues in the future.

 What to check before you buy

-It’s not a bad idea to check with the estate agent, landlord or previous property owner about garden fence responsibility before you buy a house or move into one.
-A simple chat with a neighbour can also usually resolve any potential future issues fairly easily!
+It’s not a bad idea to check with the estate agent, landlord or previous property owner about who's responsible for the garden fence before you buy a house or move into one.

 All of this can seem a bit much just to define a garden fence boundary.
 If possible, find access to recent house surveys or deeds that have plans of the land.
-In many cases, defined boundaries will already have been labelled on these.
-This will hopefully answer the question: "Which fence is mine?" and will save you an unnecessary trip to court.

 Am I responsible for damage to my garden fence?

-A ‘T’ shown on the inside of a boundary line signifies ownership of the boundary fence or wall and means that maintenance responsibility falls on the shoulders of the property owner on that side.
-When two ‘T’ symbols are attached (as an ‘H’) to one another, this means joint responsibility between both sets of neighbours on either side.
+A ‘T’ shown on the inside of a boundary line signifies ownership of the boundary fence or wall and means that maintenance responsibility falls on the property owner on that side.

-Deeds and plans can often be outdated and not always entirely clear, so it can be difficult to see exactly where the boundary fences or walls start and end – sometimes causing disputes.
+Deeds and plans can often be outdated and are not always entirely clear, so it can be difficult to see exactly where the boundary fences or walls start and end – sometimes causing disputes.

 Is the garden fence covered by my home insurance?

 Generally, your home insurance will cover ‘other structures’ associated with your home, such as sheds, garages and garden fences.
-Admiral Home Insurance includes fences as part of its buildings definition on all levels of cover, as outlined in the policy book.

-As always, it’s best to check with your insurer to certify exactly what is covered and what isn’t.
-You may want to consider an estimate on any damage repair before you file for a claim on your garden fence, to make sure it’s really worth claiming.
+You might want to consider an estimate on any damage repair before you file for a claim on your garden fence, to make sure it’s worth claiming.

 Common garden fence problems and who is responsible for them

-Probably the most common garden fence problem is deciding who is responsible for repairs and maintenance.
 As mentioned earlier, talking to your neighbour and coming to a mutual conclusion can solve most issues.
 However, if it isn’t as simple as this then it’s important to know where you stand.

-If there is a dispute between you and your neighbours about who is responsible, it is necessary to settle who owns the disputed bit of land.
-If you’re unable to come to a decision based on the deeds or land plans then it is possible to refer disputes to the First-tier Tribunal (Property Chamber – Land Registration) and they will make a decision on what should happen.
+If you’re unable to come to a decision based on the deeds or land plans, then it’s possible to refer disputes to the First-tier Tribunal (Property Chamber – Land Registration) and they’ll decide what should happen.

-Most garden fence damage happens inadvertently as a result of bad weather or unpreventable deterioration, so it usually isn’t anyone’s fault.
-However, if damage has been caused as a result of your neighbour’s actions then they are entitled to pay for the damage to be fixed.
+However, if damage has been caused because of your neighbour’s actions, then they need to pay for the damage to be fixed.

 marin_tracker